-- qualified for the award of the degree of Bachelor of Science majoring in Geology or Earth Sciences with a B grade average in 300 level courses, comprising at least 90 points in Geology courses, including field courses (GEOL 351 or GEOL352 for University of Canterbury students); - ii. qualified for the award of the degree of Bachelor of Engineering, majoring in Civil, Environmental or Natural Resources Engineering; or - iii. been admitted with Academic Equivalent Standing; or - iv. completed a relevant prior learning/work experience as assessed by the Programme Director; and - (b) been approved as a student by the Academic Dean of Science based on relevance and standard of prior studies; and - (c) 15 points of MATH 100-level courses and 15 points from STAT 100-level courses.
+- qualified for the award of the Degree of Bachelor of Science majoring in Geology or Earth Sciences with a B Grade Point Average in 300-level courses, comprising at least 90 points in Geology courses, including field courses (GEOL 351 or GEOL 352 for University of Canterbury students); or - ii. qualified for the award of the Degree of Bachelor of Engineering, majoring in Civil, Environmental, or Natural Resources Engineering; or - iii. been admitted with Academic Equivalent Standing; or - iv. completed a relevant prior learning/work experience as assessed by the Programme Director; and - (b) been approved as a student by the Academic Dean of Science based on relevance and standard of prior studies; and - (c) 15 points of MATH 100-level courses and 15 points from STAT 100-level courses.
 A student seeking admission may be required to pass a qualifying programme or courses prior to commencing this degree.